Ada-Developers-Academy/core-pses/about-pses/example-pse.md

 - confirm if our observations and assumptions make sense in the context of the code problem
 - ensure we are asking questions that will tell us new information about the problem space
 - check our understanding of the information we expect to get from those questions
-- uncover other questions that could be useful to ask
+- uncover other observations that would help shape our approach and understand how they would affect our approach
-- understand why those other questions could be helpful
+- uncover further questions that could be useful to ask and understand why those other questions could be helpful

 <br>

 For this question we will:
-1. Build a prompt using [the template linked here](../shared-resources/questions-review-prompt-template.md)
+1. Build a prompt using [the template linked here](https://gist.githubusercontent.com/ada-instructors/16c97dc4b16ab2bf449d9d7a81caeb16/raw/pse_observations_questions_review_template.md )
 2. Share the prompt with an AI tool like ChatGPT
 3. Hold a discussion with the tool to ensure our understanding of what new information we would get from the initial questions submitted, and what other questions we might want to ask.
 4. Reflect on the information shared by the AI tool and summarize its findings